Hurricane forecast: Meteorologists predict busy 2022 season, strong storms - NewsBreak

 The university’s forecast, released Thursday , calls for 19 named storms this year.

 Strong tropical storms get names to reduce confusion and help meteorologists communicate each storm’s danger to the public, according to the National Hurricane Center .
-Between 1991 and 2020, there were 14 named storms per year on average, according to CSU.When is the first day of spring?
+Between 1991 and 2020, there were 14 named storms per year on average, according to CSU.Oklahoma woman pleads guilty in New York to $43.8 million COVID-19 relief fraud scheme

 A tropical storm gets a name when its wind speeds surpass 39 mph.
 When winds top 74 mph, the storm becomes a hurricane but retains its name.